rlidgi/rlidgi/README.md

 ### Hi there 👋
-Hi I'm Yaron.
+I'm Yaron.
 I'm currently a Masters student in Applied Statistics.
 I am planning to be a Actuary, and have several preliminary exams passed.
 I have experience programming in R, Python, SAS, C++, and VB.net.
 Additionally, I have extensive experience with statistical analysis and machine learning.

 <!--